AlexsLemonade/OpenScPCA-analysis/docs/contributing-to-analyses/analysis-modules/script-structure.md

     description = "Performs task XYZ as part of analysis" )

-# parse a command line argument
+# define a command line argument
 parser.add_argument(
     # Users can specify this argument with either `-i` or `--input_anndata_file`
     "-i",